What Does the Hanged Man Reversed Mean?

 A Card About Honest Self-Assessment

-Ultimately, the Hanged Man reversed is a call to honesty.
+The Hanged Man reversed is a call to honesty.
 It asks whether the pause is still serving you or whether it has become avoidance.
 It invites you to look at what you are resisting, what decision you have been deferring, and what would actually shift if you engaged with it directly.

 The card does not judge.
 It simply holds up a mirror and asks what you see.
 When you can answer that honestly, the way forward tends to become clearer than it seemed while you were suspended.